opentech-ux/session-recorder-flutter/README.md

 > [!warning]
 >
-> This package is in beta and some things may break your app.
+> This package is currently in **Beta**.
+Please be aware that future updates may introduce **breaking changes** as the API evolves.
+We recommend pinning your version to avoid unexpected issues

 ## Features